 5. Color the yarn lightly with a Sand (#70) Prismacolor marker.
 At first, the yarn will look too dark, but the color sinks in and also fades a bit after your first cast.
 When wet, the fly will have nice pinkish tan hue.
 After you've colored the yarn, you can touch the copper wraps with head cement.
 Even though I never used to use "head" cement and I've never had either a killer bug or killer kebari come apart, it's probably not a bad idea.

 wrap of hackle.
 For this fly, I prefer tying in the feather by the stem.
-The feather shown is a hen pheasant neck feather, but a partridge feather of about the same size will work just as well.

 7. Tie off the hackle, trim, form a neat head and whip finish.
 I use a dark brown thread, which complements the body color nicely.